mitch11223/max/README.md

 # max (maximum time efficiency)

-A personal scheduling system that automatically optimizes daily task allocation based on deadlines and priorities, with natural language control via OpenClaw.
+A personal scheduling system that automatically optimizes daily task allocation based on deadlines and priorities, with natural language control via OpenClaw(server down rn but theres a cli to invoke).

 ## Project Structure